apache/cordova-android/test/README.md

 ## Initial Setup ##

-Before running the tests, they need to be set up.
+There really isn't any manual setup to do.
+The ant script takes care of that.

-0. Copy cordova-x.y.z.jar into libs directory
+You don't even need to compile cordova-x.y.z.jar or copy it, because project.properties has a library reference to ../framework.

-To run from command line:
+To run manually from command line:

 0. Build by entering `ant debug install`
 0. Run tests by clicking on "CordovaTest" icon on device